Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: Introduction

+Besides, the latent heat released during the FOPT shows a simple scaling behavior, i.e., $L_N\approx 0.388(N^2-1)T_c^4$~\cite{Borsanyi:2012ve,Lucini:2003zr,Lucini:2005vg,Panero:2009tv,Datta:2010sq,Lucini:2012wq}.
+Then, following the Polyakov loop model (PLM), one should find an effective potential of the PL encoding these features.

 To this end, first of all, the potential of the PLM at hand should realize a FOPT, which severely limits the profile of the potential.
 To our knowledge, there are several types of PLM available which give rise to the FOPT supported from the lattice simulations.
-One type makes the FOPT triggered by the Haar measure term (the Vandermonde determinant interaction term) associated with the $SU(N)$ group integral over the Polyakov loop variable~\cite{Haar0}.
-Including a quadratic term of the PL variable (corresponding to the nearest-neighbor kinetic interaction term~\cite{Haar0}), this Haar measure approach is shown to be consistent with the picture of ghost dominance in the infrared regime~\footnote{Ghost dominance is the Kugo-Ojima scenario of confinement, realized by the non-perturbative propagators of the ghost and the gluons~\cite{Braun:2007bx,Pawlowski}, leading to the inverted Weiss potential.}, and is indeed successful in the case of QCD with $N=3$ and even with quarks.
+One type makes the FOPT triggered by the Haar measure term (the Vandermonde determinant interaction term) associated with the $SU(N)$ group integral over the PL variable~\cite{Haar0}.
+Including a quadratic term of the PL variable (corresponding to the nearest-neighbor kinetic interaction term~\cite{Haar0}), this Haar measure approach is shown to be consistent with the picture of ghost dominance in the infrared regime~\footnote{The ghost dominance is associated with the Kugo-Ojima scenario of confinement, realized by some nonperturbative propagators of the ghost and the gluons~\cite{Braun:2007bx,Pawlowski}, leading to the inverted Weiss potential.}, and is indeed successful in the case of QCD with $N=3$ even with quarks.
 We shall label this approach as ``Haar-type".
 Based on this Haar measure prescription, Ref.~\cite{Kubo:2018vdw} investigated a dark $SU(N)$ gauge theory with colored scalars (in a scale-invariant setup) and the FOPT for the confinement-deconfinement, and discussed the related GW signals.
 However, the Haar measure term will be almost impossible to handle as $N$ becomes large.
-Moreover, as will be clarified in the present paper, this Haar-type model turns out to have the incompatibility with the lattice data for $N=4,5,6$ in addressing the large $N$ scaling for the thermodynamical quantities at around $T=T_c$.
+Moreover, as will be clarified in the present paper, this Haar-type model suffers from incompatibility with the lattice data for $N=4,5,6$ in addressing the large $N$ scaling for the thermodynamic quantities at around $T=T_c$.